DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

-With eye-popping artwork on the walls, brightly coloured panels, beanbag chairs, chatty (and super cute!) staff, this place has a brilliant communal spirit that encourages everyone to speak to one another.
-For us, this was definitely our favourite gay bar in Bogota outside of the almighty Theatron.
+With eye-popping artwork on the walls, brightly colored panels, beanbag chairs, and chatty (and super cute!) staff, this place has a brilliant communal spirit that encourages everyone to speak to one another.
+For us, this was definitely our favorite gay bar in Bogota outside of the almighty Theatron.

 The lighthearted soul of the place was truly contagious.
-After a couple of minutes of entering, we found ourselves in the centre of an impassioned game of UNO (we almost broke up after Stef pulled out the reverse card attack!), as well as other fun activities like Jenga and Scrabble.
+After a couple of minutes of entering, we found ourselves in the center of an impassioned game of UNO (we almost broke up after Stef pulled out the reverse card!), as well as other fun activities like Jenga and Scrabble.

-El Recreo de Adan was so popular that a second bar opened up.
-The first is located at Cra.12a #79-45 in the northern part of Chapinero and the second is located towards the south of the neighbourhood at Cra.
-9 #59-85.
-They are open daily (except Mondays) from 5 pm till around 3 am (midnight on Sundays).
+El Recreo de Adan is located at Cra.12a #79-45 in the northern part of Chapinero.
+It is open daily (except Mondays) from 5 pm till around 3 am (midnight on Sundays).